charleslaw/trello-clone-api/README.md

 * jsx control statements: not build into react, but everyone's doing it
 * prettier/eslint for formatting and some high level error checking

-The server tech stack does not really mean anything, the goal is to build a UI.
+The server (API) tech stack is not significant, the goal is to build a UI.
 But for the sake of completeness, and to save time for anyone who would just poke around the code anyways, the server users: